 Add the flour mixture into the chocolate mixture.
 When it is mostly incorporated, whisk an additional 50 - 60 strokes.
 It should be smooth and blended with no streaks of flour.

-Bake on the middle rack of oven until toothpick inserted in center comes out clean, about 30 – 35 minutes.
+Bake on the middle rack of the oven until a toothpick inserted in the center comes out clean, about 30 - 35 minutes.

 In a 2 quart saucepan, combine butter, cocoa, and milk.
 Whisk until butter has melted and mixture is smooth and bubbling around edges.
 Remove from heat and whisk in vanilla, salt, and powdered sugar until smooth.
 You may want to add the powdered sugar in stages for easier mixing.